 — Dylan Thomas

-This was intended to be purely a fiction blog but running and mountains and the sea are part of my make-up — I can’t not be about them — so here we are.
+This was intended to be purely a fiction blog but running and mountains and the sea are part of me — so here we are.
 The old dog who enabled my fitness and informed my fiction for so many years now needs me to come back to this.
 The parenting, the housework, the day job, the finances will all of course demand the greater slice, but my old boy, as always, is leading me back to the basics.

 Wet Stones, 2011